 - Stir sugar, mixing to combine with the butter.
 Sugar won’t fully be dissolved at this point.

 - Add chunks of rhubarb.

 - Stir rhubarb, coating in butter/sugar mixture.
 Cook for a few minutes.
 As it cooks, it will release a little liquid and the sugar mixture will dissolve.

-- Next, add orange extract
+- Next, blend in orange extract.

 - Blend in eggs, one at a time.

-Tip: An ice-cream scoop is helpful here.
-If you don’t have that, though, no biggie…use a spoon!
+Tip: An ice cream scoop is helpful here.
+If you don’t have that, though, no biggie; use a spoon!

-- Using a spatula and GENTLY spread out batter in an even layer.
+- Using a spatula and gently spread out batter in an even layer.
 Bake!

-- Enjoy as is or with ice-cream!
+- Portion and enjoy as is or with ice cream!